DUEL COMMANDER COMPREHENSIVE RULES

 102.1.
 Please be aware that this document on our website (MTG Duel Commander) is the only official source of information and real-time maintained reference.
 Anything else one may find on the internet is to be considered as possibly edited, outdated or a scam, even if its contents look the same.
 If one is to make references to the DC Rules, please refer to this document.
-The URL of this document is public and accessible to anyone, even people without a Facebook account, and is the following: https://www.mtgdc.info/comprehensive-rules.
+The URL of this document is public and accessible to anyone and is the following: https://www.mtgdc.info/comprehensive-rules.

 200. Extending Magic The Gathering comprehensive rules

 200.1.
-First of all things, DC is a Magic The Gathering casual format.
-Which means it follows all the generic rules as defined by Wizards of The Coast (that one can find here), and thus, is to be considered as an extension of these rules.
-For any question regarding generic Magic The Gathering rules, please refer to those official documents above all things if any concern one faces does not have an answer in this present document.
+First of all things, DC is a Magic The Gathering-based casual game.
+Which means it follows all the generic rules defined by Wizards of The Coast (that one can find here), and thus, is to be considered as an extension of these rules.
+For any question regarding generic Magic The Gathering rules, please refer to those official documents above all things should any concern one faces would not find an answer in this present document.

 201. Following Magic The Gathering Comprehensive Rules

 201.1.
-Note that the official rules of Magic The Gathering are by default followed by all certified judges, as it would happen to be in any other Magic The Gathering format.
-Should anything not be ruled explicitly by this document, please refer to the official comprehensive rules by default.
+Note that the official rules of Magic The Gathering are by default followed by all certified judges, as it would happen to be in any other Magic The Gathering-based game.
+Should anything not be ruled explicitly by the present document, please refer to the official comprehensive rules by default.